To Speak to a U.S. Based Lighting Pro

 How long do photocells typically last?

-What are some signs a photocell needs replacement?
+What are signs a photocell needs replacement?

 Do photocells require any maintenance?